CUH Logo

 Non-urgent advice

-If you are registered with a GP in England, you can self-refer to your local NHS Talking Therapies Service.
+Anyone affected by a traumatic event who is registered with a GP in England can self-refer to your local NHS Talking Therapies Service.
 You can search for your local service on the NHS website (opens in a new tab) or speak to your GP about a referral.

 If you do not feel that the Talking Therapies Team are right for you, you can make an appointment to speak to your GP about a referral to alternative local mental health services.
 This includes your local adult community mental health team.